welberty/RegexManager/README.md

 # RegexManager
 This is a library to help manage multiple runs of regular expressions.
-Where the return of each exaccion can be handled by a callback.
+Where the return of each execution can be handled by a callback.